winstonhenke/Salesforce/Lightning.md

     - `{!v.account.Id}`
     - `{#v.attrib}`
   - What’s the `v.` part?
     - `v` is something called a value provider.
-Value providers are a way to group, encapsulate, and access related data.
-Value providers are a complicated topic, so for now, think of `v` as an automatic variable that’s made available for you to use.
+      - Value providers are a way to group, encapsulate, and access related data.
+      - Value providers are a complicated topic, so for now, think of `v` as an automatic variable that’s made available for you to use.
-    - `v` gives you a hook to access the component’s message attribute, and it’s how you access all of a component’s attributes.
+      - `v.` gives you a hook to access the component’s message attribute, and it’s how you access all of a component’s attributes.
-    - `v.` = View, `a.` = Action, `c.` = Controller
+    - Types of Value Providers
+      - `v.` - View: how you access all of a component’s attributes.
+      - `a.` - Action
+      - `c.` - Controller: component’s client-side controller
     - More on these Value Providers
       - [When to use {#v.attrib} vs {!v.attrib}?](https://salesforce.stackexchange.com/questions/138348/when-to-use-v-attrib-vs-v-attrib)
       - [Value Providers - Salesforce Dev Docs](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/expr_source.htm)
       - [What are "v" and "c" in the Expenses example in the Lightning Component Developers Guide?](https://developer.salesforce.com/forums/?id=906F0000000AoVeIAK)
       - [Deeper understanding of Lightning Components and/or JavaScript](https://developer.salesforce.com/forums?id=906F0000000AndMIAS)
+- Attributes on components are like instance variables in objects
+- Attribute Data Types
+  - Primitives
+  - Standard and custom Salesforce objects
+  - Collections, such as List, Map, and Set
+  - Custom Apex classes
+  - Framework-specific types, such as Aura.Component, or Aura.Component[]
+- Lightning Components and MVC
+  - There are similarities, to be sure, but it would be more correct to say that Lightning Components is View-Controller-Controller-Model, or perhaps View-Controller-Controller-Database.
+  - Why is “controller” doubled up in that pattern name?
+Because when interacting with Salesforce, your components will have a server-side controller in addition to the client-side controller we’ve worked with in this unit.
+This dual controller design is the key difference between Lightning Components and MVC.

 Example Application